 The Trinity software is used to build transcripts by de novo assembly of RNA-Seq reads from NextGen sequence data.
 The package is a complex integration of three stages: inchworm, chrysalis, and butterfly.
-To run this efficiently on Odyssey, these three stages should be broken in to three parts:
+To run this efficiently on the FASRC cluster, these three stages should be broken in to three parts:

 Using a SLURM job dependency and the

---gridconf option in Trinity, you can submit your assembly to Odyssey to run these two parts sequentially, using the Odyssey resources most efficiently.
+--gridconf option in Trinity, you can submit your assembly to the cluster to run these two parts sequentially, using the cluster resources most efficiently.
 Please see pages 41 & 42 of our Informatics tutorial on Genome/Transcript Assembly.

 NOTE: only use the

 bigmem partition if you require more than 256 GB of RAM for the first two stages.
 Trinity RAM requirements are discussed here.
 If you require less than this, please submit to

 Last updated: September 6, 2019 at 13:52 pm

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Permissions beyond the scope of this license may be available at Attribution.